ncatlab/nlab-content/pages/901.md

 An **ind-object** of a category $C$ is a **formal [[filtered colimit]]** of objects of $C$.
 The category of ind-objects of $C$ is written $ind$-$C$.

-Here, "ind" is short for "inductive system", as in the inductive systems used to define [[directed colimit]]s, and as contrasted with "pro" in the dual notion of [[pro-object]] corresponding to "projective system".
+Here, "ind" is short for "[[inductive system]]", as in the inductive systems used to define [[directed colimits]], and as contrasted with "pro" in the dual notion of [[pro-object]] corresponding to "projective system".

 Recalling the nature of [[filtered colimits]], this means that in particular chains of inclusions